Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 Subpar cabin amenities: Single-ply toilet paper and cramped spaces

-If you can afford it, I’d suggest you opt for a balcony cabin to get the best views, fresh air, and more space.
-A cruise passenger told me they “always bring a few “real” rolls of toilet paper for a little home-from-home comfort.”
-Another suggestion was to bring higher-quality toiletries if you book a cheaper cabin.
+If you can afford it, I’d suggest opting for a balcony cabin to enjoy the best views, fresh air, and extra space.
+A cruise passenger once told me, I always bring a few real rolls of toilet paper for a little home-from-home comfort.
+Another great tip is to bring higher-quality toiletries, especially if you’ve booked a cheaper cabin.

 Limited privacy and personal space